-That’s only one side of the question, however, because whether we like it or not, pet insurance isn’t the miracle solution insurance companies would like you to think.
-To get to that, let’s first go over the different types of pet insurance that are out there.
+However, that’s only the one side of the question, because whether we like it or not, pet insurance isn’t the miracle solution insurance companies would like you to think.
+To get to that, let’s first go over the different types of dog health insurance that are out there.

-When you're shopping for insurance, you need to know what options are available.
-The insurance jargon can be confusing, so we'll break it all down for you.
-Dog health insurance can generally be summed up in 4 different categories:
+Pet insurance jargon can be confusing, so let's break it all down.
+It can generally be summed up in 4 different categories.

-The most basic type of dog health insurance, “accidents only” is also the cheapest option – usually around $50, depending on the insurance provider (it also depends on a ton of other variables, but we’ll go over them in more detail below).
+The most basic type of dog health insurance, “accidents only” is also the cheapest option – usually around $50/month, depending on the insurance provider and some other factors.
 As the name suggests, this insurance covers all types of accidents that can happen to your dog outdoors or indoors.

-Of course, the insurance has an upper limit.
+This insurance policy has an upper limit.
 Once it’s exceeded, you’ll have to cover the rest of the vet bills yourself.
-If you set this limit at a reasonable height, however, this can only rarely be an issue if your dog doesn't need regular healthcare.
+If you set this limit at a reasonable height, however, then only rarely will this become an issue.

 For starters, they have a time limit.
 Typically, this time limit is 12 months, which is why these insurances are often referred to as “12 month insurances.”
 After 12 months have passed since the diagnosis of the dog’s condition, the insurance will no longer cover the costs of said condition.